 OPTION 1: AUTOMATICALLY CONNECT TO WIRELESS

-- Run XpressConnect Now
+- Run XpressConnect Now (You must be on-campus to use this tool.)

 XpressConnect is supported on the following: Windows 7, Windows Vista, Windows XP, Mac OS X Tiger, Mac OS X Leopard, Mac OS X Snow Leopard, Mac OS X Lion & Mac OS X Mountain Lion.